normanKL/LMS-Project-4-Client/README.md

 # Project 3 - Licensing Portal for FI Sales Team

 ## Introduction
-The Licensing Portal for the FI Sales Team is a full-stack MERN application (MongoDB, Express, React, and Node) that allows the Licensing Team of a Financial Institution to manage the licensing of the sales team, ensuring they are authorized to sell life insurance and takaful products to clients.
-This project was created in just over a week.
+The Licensing Portal for the FI Sales Team is a full-stack MERN application (MongoDB, Express, React, and Node) designed to help the Licensing Team of a Financial Institution manage the licensing of their sales team.
+It ensures that sales representatives are properly authorized to sell life insurance and takaful products to clients.
+This project was developed in just over a week.

 > [!NOTE]